We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Humidifier: Stop waking up with dry skin and a dry throat, especially in the winter.

 Water Filter: Who doesn’t appreciate clean, great-tasting water.
-Our favorite water filter is the famous Brita.
+Our favorite water filter is the very popular Brita.

 Second Refrigerator: If you have space in your basement or garage, consider buying a second fridge to store all those extras.

-Stocked Bar: Last but not least….
-A fully stocked bar with wine and cocktail glasses.
+Stocked Bar: Last but not least, no home is complete without a fully stocked bar with wine and cocktail glasses.
 When you have guests over, make sure they don’t leave thirsty!

 What Did We Forget?

-You won’t need everything right away so my advice is to start with a list of the essentials and prioritize them into buckets: first week, first month, first 3 months.
+You won’t need everything right away, so my advice is to start by downloading the checklist of essentials and prioritize each item into buckets: first week, first month, first three months.

 Please let us know what we items we forgot.

 If you found this article helpful, you should also check out:

 - Do Dryer Balls Work?
 Test Results Revealed